El Escorial: Library

 The Royal Library, like everything else in El Escorial, forms part of a larger symbolic structure and has symbolic meaning.
 It links the monastery and the seminary across the principal axis of the building, symbolizing the union of the spiritual and physical world.
 The books on the profane subjects—such as history, geography, and botany—are located in the part closest to the entrance.
 The library corridors branch out into different sections just to re-converge in the end, and as they advance towards the basilica, the subjects are the more abstract forms—such as poetry, grammar, and mathematics.
 The subjects closest to the basilica are those the King conceived as being the most abstract distillations of the others, and the closest to the origin, which was God in the Basilica: theology, geometry, and mathematics.
 The visitor must leave the noisy world behind and walk through the halls of knowledge in a specific, comprehensible order from concreteness to abstraction before being able to reach God and understand His message, a notion quite in line with both Charles I and Philip II's hermeticist view of religion.

 During Philip II's reign, the library introduced a novel way of arranging the library's bookcases or "book presses".
 Until then most book presses were combined with desks and stood at right angles to the library's walls.
 This system was known as the "stall system" and allowed light from the library's windows to illuminate the shelves.
 Phillip's library began using a "wall system", placing the bookcases along the walls.

-Currently the library has more than 40,000 volumes, located in a great hall 54 m in length, 9 m wide, and 10 m tall, with marble floors and beautifully carved wood shelves.
+Currently the library has more than 40,000 volumes, located in a great hall 54 m in length, 9 m wide, and 10 m tall, with marble floors and carved wood shelves for aesthetics.
 De Herrera and Italian construction engineer Giuseppe Flecha y Gamboa were careful to consider the security of the library's holdings in armarios (large bookcases), as well as their display, safeguards against fire hazards, and use of available natural lighting.
-This library was a Renaissance statement of power, majesty, prowess, and intellectual world leadership, designed for both the preservation of the old (binding multiple cultural histories into a single Catholic Spanish culture) and discovery of the new (imprinted by that culture).
+This library was designed for both the preservation of the old (binding multiple cultural histories into a single Catholic Spanish culture) and discovery of the new (imprinted by that culture).

 The vault of the library's ceiling is decorated with frescoes, painted by Pellegrino Tibaldi, depicting the seven liberal arts: grammar, rhetoric, dialectic, music, arithmetic, geometry, and astronomy.
 This arrangement of parallel book cases was initiated by Philip II and was called the "wall system".

 The fire of 1671, which engulfed the library, destroyed about 5,280 handwritten codices, but the printed collections were saved.
 The printed collection of the library is made up of more than 600 incunabula, 10,608 books from the 16th century, 2,179 books from the 17th century, and an increasing number of books from the 18th century.
 The manuscript collection is made up of a few thousands of medieval codices.